 This course will introduce concepts of hospital animal care and record maintenance.
 Techniques emphasized will include history taking, initial physical examination, bathing, grooming, nail trimming, dermatological examination and application of topical medications, animal restraint, and preventive medicine.
 This course focuses on handling and restraint as well as basic administration of medication skills.
 Attendance is required for successful completion of the course.
 To enroll in the course, all previous required courses must have been completed with a C or better.
-(Prerequisites: VT 1010, VT 1110, MATH 1026, CHEM 1117, COMM 1114 or ENGL 1117).
+(Prerequisites: VT 1010, VT 1110, CHEM 1117).